Lyndon B. Johnson 1964 presidential campaign: Presidential primaries

-Johnson's surrogates continued to win contests as George Wallace didn't contest any primaries.
+Johnson's surrogates continued to win contests as George Wallace did not contest any primaries.
 Wallace next appeared on the ballot in Indiana against Indianan Governor Matthew E. Welsh, stand-in candidate of President Johnson.
 Wallace predicted that he would win the race in Indiana by any suitable margin, and tried to lure Welsh for a debate, but he refused.
 After Wallace's strong showing in Wisconsin, President Johnson insisted to help Welsh's campaign by providing money and administrative assistance.
 Wallace received about 30% of the vote to Welsh's 64%.
 Both the campaigns declared victory.
-Although Wallace didn't have any delegate, but he asserted that his campaign in momentum.
+Although Wallace did not have any delegate, but he asserted that his campaign in momentum.

 The next major primary contest was in Maryland, where Wallace was a candidate.
 He faced Johnson's stand-in candidate Daniel Brewster, senator from Maryland.
-Many senators including Edward M. Kennedy, Birch Bayh, Frank Church, Daniel Inouye, Abraham Ribicoff, and popular former Baltimore Mayor Thomas D'Alesandro, Jr. campaigned on behalf of Johnson.
+Many senators including Edward M. Kennedy, Birch Bayh, Frank Church, Daniel Inouye, Abraham Ribicoff, and popular former Baltimore Mayor Thomas D'Alesandro Jr. campaigned on behalf of Johnson.
 The Maryland primary drew the largest primary turnout in the state's history.
 Wallace received his biggest victory in Maryland, getting 43% of the vote to Brewster's 53%.
 Brewster said "I made a definite mistake.
 I underestimated my opposition.”
 By the end of the primaries, Johnson received the 17.7% of vote to Wallace's 10.8%.
 Most of the votes were of either unpledged delegated or Johnson's stand-in candidates.
 After the end of primaries, on June 19, 1964, the Senate passed Civil Rights Act with an amendment.
 The house agreed to the Senate amendment on July 2, and President Johnson signed the act into law the same day.
 Within a month, President authorized airstrikes against North Vietnam which was endorsed by eighty-five percent of Americans, with 71 percent saying they thought the United States was handling affairs in Vietnam as well as could be expected.